NCAR/ccpp-framework/doc/CCPPtechnical/source/BuildingRunningHostModels.rst

 If the run aborts with the error message

 .. code-block:: console
+   :emphasize-lines: 1,1

    gmtb_scm: libccppphys.so.X.X.X: cannot open shared object file: No such file or directory

 the environment variable ``LD_LIBRARY_PATH`` must be set to